DISEASE/DISORDER:

 Early childhood intervention programs and outpatient therapies may be necessary, depending on individual need.
 School-based therapies address only educationally relevant goals and are utilized to ensure community integration.
 Short courses of intensive outpatient therapy can be used to address specific changes in overall functional status.

-A structured cardiovascular conditioning program is needed due to the associated obesity, secondary to poor eating habits, sedentary life styles, poor opportunities for recreational activities, and poor coordination and motivation.
+A structured cardiovascular conditioning program is needed due to the associated obesity, secondary to poor eating habits, sedentary lifestyles, poor opportunities for recreational activities, and poor coordination and motivation.

 At different disease stages